lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 # Hyperspectral Image Classification

-**Apology:** The crucial and lastest implements about the frameworks are on the laboratorial computer, which is located in Wuhan University.
-Since 2019-nCoV is raging in Wuhan now, we can't get access to the laboratory now.
-It exists certain diffierences between the lastest files and the uploaded files.
-But we will updata the code immediately when we could obtain the files.
-Pray for Wuhan.

 This repository implementates 6 frameworks for hyperspectral image classification based on PyTorch and sklearn.

 The detailed results can be seen in the [Classification of Hyperspectral Image Based on